Note: We will continue to update this section with new information as we have it.

 On any trip itinerary page, scroll down to the Upcoming Departures section and click the “Book” button.
-You’ll then be directed to Airbnb to complete your reservation and payment.
+Then, simply fill out and complete the on-site booking form.
 You can also reach out to us via email at firstname.lastname@example.org or call us at (646) 961-4857, and we’ll help you through the process.

 Send us an email or give us a call!
 We're always working on new trips, and some of the best ideas come from the Atlas Obscura community.
-And who knows, you might get lucky.
 If we're working on a new trip that might fit your interests, we'll let you know.
-We'd also recommend signing up for our newsletter, where we'll announce new trips frequently.
+We also recommend signing up for our newsletter, where we announce new trips frequently.

-Alas, no. Our travelers live in many different parts of the world, which means the flights they take to join our trips vary.
+We don’t include the cost of international flights because our travelers live in many different parts of the world, and the flights they take to join our trips vary.
 We do, however, include any regional flights that are part of the itinerary itself.
-We can also refer you to a third-party air specialist if you'd like assistance with your international flights.
+We can also refer you to a third-party air specialist if you'd like assistance booking your flights.

-While it's a very difficult question, we ultimately believe that sending travelers to countries with complicated political situations is the right thing to do—provided we can do it safely and without contributing to the problems at hand.
+While this is a very difficult question and tends to come down to the particulars of the destination and trip, we generally believe that sending travelers to countries with complicated political situations is the right thing to do—provided we can do it safely and without contributing to the problems at hand.
 Simply put, if we felt we were doing harm by running a trip, we wouldn't do it.
 We believe greater understanding and engagement, especially the kind we get by visiting someplace first-hand, generally does more good than staying home or only visiting countries whose governments share our values.